exculpatory evidence

 • On May 9, 1998, the Zhaotong Intermediate Court again convicted Sun and sentenced him to death.

 • On Sun’s second appeal on November 12, 1998, the Yunnan Provincial High Court changed the death sentence to a death penalty with two years suspension.
-Sun was sent to a prison to serve his time.
+Sun was sent to a prison.

 • On January 15, 2004, the Yunnan Provincial High Court reopened the case and eventually acquitted Sun on February 10, 2004.